 Figure \ref{Fig:valuefunc} provides insights about the learned behavior of the DRL agents showing the learned action-value function of the best performing DQN agent at the end of the period of training represented in Figure \ref{Fig:gauss}.
 The agent is trained over a return dynamics driven by one predicting factor, but the findings are valid also in the case of multiple factors.
 The estimated action-value function $Q((y,h),a;\theta)$ is displayed for all the actions in the discrete space $\mathcal{A}$ and implicitly represents the behavior of the agent when different levels of returns are experienced.
 If the agent acts greedily and chooses the highest Q-value for every level of $y$, positive actions appear prevalent when returns are positive, while the opposite holds for negative actions.

 Figure \ref{Fig:gauss_ppo} shows analogous experiment results for PPO trained with financial returns driven by mean-reverting Gaussian dynamics.
+The average out of sample performances of a representative agent is displayed as the number of training episodes increases.
 PPO retrieves the signal in the data and converges to the benchmark, but exhibits higher variance in the Net PnL measure compared to DQN.
-This is motivated by the different type of policy that the algorithm is describing.
+This is motivated by the different types of policies that the algorithm is describing.
 Working in a continuous action space allows the possibility to trade any fraction of the synthetic asset, but also complicates the exact convergence to the benchmark because the sampling space is large.
-In practice there is no theoretical guarantee to find the proper way to sample actions from $\mathcal{A}$ in a finite time.
+In practice, there is no theoretical guarantee to find the proper way to sample actions from $\mathcal{A}$ in a finite time.

 Figure \ref{Fig:policies} represents the average greedy policy learned by the agents for DQN and PPO presented in Figures \ref{Fig:gauss} and \ref{Fig:gauss_ppo}.
-Both algorithms can discover the inherent arbitrage introduced in the market, since the average policy follows the sign of the returns by buying low and selling high.
-The learned policies appear to be monotonic as the one of the benchmark.
+Both algorithms can discover the inherent arbitrage introduced in the market since the average policy follows the sign of the returns by buying low and selling high.
+The learned policies appear to be monotonic as one of the benchmarks.